garykac/shinjuku/README.md

 ### Endgame Scoring

-Remove the customer type that you have the most of and then count all the remaining customers.
-Each customer is worth 1 VP.
+Remove the customer type that you have the most customer tokens of and then score all the remaining customers.
+Each customer is worth 1 point – double customers are worth 2 points.

 ![Train Car](images/train-car-6.png)